-There is a big difference between Animal Rights and Animal Welfare and it needs to be clarified.
+There is a big difference between animal rights (animal extremism) and animal welfare - the terms need to be clarified.

-The American Veterinary Medical Association has taken a formal position defining the difference between the two labels, Animal Rights vs Animal Welfare.
-In their detailed Policy on Animal Welfare and Animal Rights, they state that they cannot endorse the views of Animal Rights Groups.
+The American Veterinary Medical Association (AVMA) has taken a formal position defining the difference between the two labels, Animal Rights vs Animal Welfare.
+In their detailed Policy on animal welfare and animal extremism, they state that they cannot endorse the views of animal extremist groups.
 Here’s a quote from their policy:

 “Animal rights is a philosophical view and personal value characterized by statements by various animal rights groups.
 Animal welfare and animal rights are not synonymous terms.
 The AVMA wholeheartedly endorses and adopts promotion of animal welfare as official policy; however, the AVMA cannot endorse the philosophical views and personal values of animal rights advocates when they are incompatible with the responsible use of animals for human purposes, such as food, fiber, and research conducted for the benefit of both humans and animals.”

-Let’s take a closer look at the fundamental differences between Animal Welfare and the Animal Rights philosophy:
+Let’s take a closer look at the fundamental differences between animal welfare and the animal extremism philosophy:

-Animal Welfare – Animal Welfare includes all animals, whether used for food, companionship, or sport.
-It is based on a principle of ownership of animals.
-It reflects a common sense approach that animals should be treated well and that animal cruelty is wrong.
-Animal welfare standards and guidelines for animal use and management are based on sound veterinary and animal husbandry experience, research and practices.
-The AVMA views Animal Welfare as a, “…human responsibility that encompasses all aspects of animal well-being, including proper housing, management, nutrition, disease prevention and treatment, responsible care, humane handling, and, when necessary, humane euthanasia”.
-It also means animals that provide for human needs experience no unnecessary suffering.
+Animal welfare includes all animals, whether used for food, companionship, or sport.
+It is based on a principle of animal ownership and reflects a commonsense approach that animals should be treated well, and animal cruelty is wrong.
+Animal welfare standards and guidelines for animal use and management are based on sound veterinary and animal husbandry experience, research, and practices.
+The AVMA views animal welfare as a, “…human responsibility that encompasses all aspects of animal well-being, including proper housing, management, nutrition, disease prevention and treatment, responsible care, humane handling, and, when necessary, humane euthanasia”.
+There should be no unnecessary suffering, including animals that provide for human needs.

-The NCRAOA (North Carolina Responsible Animal Owners Alliance), has described what Animal Rights Groups are all about and their activities:
+The NCRAOA (North Carolina Responsible Animal Owners Alliance), described what animal extremist groups are all about and their activities: